openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

 from the :guilabel:`3D Path` tab of the simulation edit dialog.

 OpenRocket does not need a GPS log for this.
-A simulation already records how far the rocket has travelled from the pad at every time step, and the export turns that into coordinates starting from the launch site.
+A simulation already records how far the rocket has traveled from the pad at every time step, and the export turns that into coordinates starting from the launch site.
 The exported track therefore reflects the wind drift and the drift of separated stages.

 .. note::

-   The coordinates are rebuilt from the distance travelled rather than read from the simulation's own latitude and longitude columns.
+   The coordinates are rebuilt from the distance traveled rather than read from the simulation's own latitude and longitude columns.
 Those are stored in a saved file rounded to three decimal places, which in degrees is about 94 m: a whole flight collapses onto two or three positions and the track comes out as a staircase of right angles.
 The same